 Senior Editor in New York

 Charo Henríquez is a digital media executive based in New York City.
-She has extensive experience working in the intersection of journalism, technology, and product management as well as training and coaching journalists.
-She is an advocate for women, Latinxs, the intersection of the two and other underrepresented communities in media.
+She has extensive experience working in the intersection of journalism and technology, as well as coaching and mentoring journalists.
+She is an advocate for women, Latinxs, the intersection of the two and other underrepresented communities in media leadership.

-She currently works at The New York Times as Senior Editor for Digital Storytelling and Training on the organization's Digital Transition team.
+She currently works at The New York Times as Senior Editor of Digital Transition Strategy on the organization's Digital Transition team.
 She started at the Times in 2017, as a Sr. Editor of Digital Storytelling and Training.

-In 2016 and 2017 Charo was invited to join the faculty for the ONA/Poynter Leadership Academy for Women in Digital Media and ONA’s Women’s Leadership Accelerator in 2017, 2018 and 2019, where she coached and mentored some of the most accomplished women moving up the ladder in digital journalism and technology organizations in the United States and internationally.
+She has been faculty for the ONA/Poynter Leadership Academy for Women in Digital Media in 2016 and ONA’s Women’s Leadership Accelerator in 2017, 2018 and 2019, where she coached and mentored some of the most accomplished women moving up the ranks in digital journalism and technology organizations in the United States and internationally.

-Before The New York Times, Charo was the Executive Digital Editor for People en Español at Time, Inc. Prior to that, she worked at GFR Media, in Puerto Rico.
-During her tenure at GFR Media she led digital product efforts as their Innovation Editor.
-While at GFR she was also the Associate Business Director and digital editor for El Nuevo Día and Primera Hora.
+Before her work at The New York Times, Charo was the Digital Executive Editor for People en Español at Time, Inc. Prior to that, she worked at GFR Media, in her native Puerto Rico.
+During her tenure at GFR Media she led digital product efforts in the newsroom as their Innovation Editor.
+While at GFR she also held the positions of Associate Business Director and digital editor for El Nuevo Día and Primera Hora.

-Charo specializes in leading innovation and developing strategic and product thinking plans for newsrooms, digital content optimization and audience development via emerging platforms with a human-centric approach.
-She has been a speaker at ONA, NAHJ, Grupo de Diarios de América and the Interamerican Press Society, among others.
+Charo specializes in leading innovation and developing strategic and product thinking plans for newsrooms, digital content optimization and audience development with a human-centric approach.
+She has been a speaker at ONA, NAHJ, Grupo de Diarios de América and the Interamerican Press Society events, among others.

-She holds a Bachelor’s degree in Journalism and Broadcasting from Universidad del Sagrado Corazón in San Juan, as well as a Juris Doctor from the University of Puerto Rico.
+She holds a dual Bachelor’s degree in Journalism and Broadcasting from the Universidad del Sagrado Corazón in San Juan and a Juris Doctor from the University of Puerto Rico.